 - Flora and fauna – There are many things in the sea that can cause you harm, from fire coral to jellyfish.
 Research where you are going to dive so that you know what to look out for, what to avoid and what to do if you are affected.

-- Eye barotrauma – If air is not put into the mask during descent, capillaries in the eye balls will burst causing the white of the eye to appear red.
-This can easily be avoided by remembering the equalise the mask frequently.
+- Eye barotrauma – If air is not put into the mask during descent, capillaries in the eyeballs will burst to cause the white of the eye to appear red.
+This can easily be avoided by remembering the equalize the mask frequently.

-- Middle ear barotrauma – If air is not put into the middle ear during descent via the Eustachian tubes, then eventually the ear drum will perforate or rupture, or fluid will come into the middle ear from the surrounding tissues, which is known as a middle ear barotrauma.
-If, on the ascent, expanding air in the middle ear is unable to travel back down the Eustachian tubes to the back of the throat due to congestion, then the ear drum may perforate or rupture outwards.
-This is known as reverse block.
-To avoid equalization problems, make sure that you equalise frequently and effectively and refer back to the previous article about equalization.
+- Middle ear barotrauma – If air is not put into the middle ear during descent via the Eustachian tubes, then eventually the eardrum will perforate or rupture, or fluid will come into the middle ear from the surrounding tissues, which is known as a middle ear barotrauma.
+If on the ascent, expanding the air in the middle ear is unable to travel back down the Eustachian tubes to the back of the throat due to congestion, then the eardrum may perforate or rupture outwards.
+This is known as a reverse block.
+To avoid equalization problems, make sure that you equalize frequently and effectively and refer back to the previous article about equalization.